How to Grind Coffee Beans at Home

 Why Grind Your Own Coffee?

-Before we get into the how, let’s talk about the why.
-Why should you bother grinding your own coffee beans when you can buy pre-ground coffee?
+So why should you grind your own coffee beans when you can buy pre-ground coffee?
 Here are a few good reasons:

 • Freshness: Coffee starts to lose its flavour within minutes of being ground.
 Grinding your beans just before brewing ensures maximum freshness.